COVID19StatePolicy/SocialDistancing/README.md

 **source** : Currently compiled pdf documentation of policies identified; further compilation in-progress.

 ## State-level policy response
-- **File**: "USstatesCov19distancingpolicy_YYYYMMDD.csv" with YYYYMMDD being the date of the last dataset update.
+- **File**: "USstatesCov19distancingpolicy.csv".
+Prior datasets are archived with date stamps in the format of YYYYMMDD.
+- **location_id**: State-level unique identifier per the Global Burden of Disease (GBD) study.
+- **StateFIPS**: State-level Federal Information Processing Standard (FIPS) code.
 - **StatePostal**: Two-letter state postal code.
 This corresponds to StatePostal in the "state_id.csv".
 - **StateName**: State name.
 This corresponds to StateName in "state_id.csv".
 - **StatePolicy** : String variable of state policies, as described below: